Amii911/phase-1-project/README.md

 # Technologies

-This web applciation uses JavaScript, HTML, and CSS.
+This web application uses JavaScript, HTML, and CSS.

 # API